This blog may contain affiliate links. Read our disclosure policy for more info.

 Fun date idea – grab some of the fresh pasta and homemade sauce to-go and cook it up at your hotel (if you have a kitchen, that is.)

 You’ll also find the famous Granville Island Brewing just steps away from the market.
-Stop in for a guided brewery tour, or just buy a flight of tasters to sample some really delicious beer.
+Stop in for a cold one, or just buy a flight of tasters to sample some really delicious beer.

 If seafood is your thing, then you’ll have your fair share on Granville Island with plenty of seafood restaurants to enjoy.
 The Vancouver Fish Company is a beautiful restaurant, perfect for honeymooning couples in Vancouver.